 Fellow Eligibility and Selection

-Any student who will complete a master’s or other advanced degree in natural resource management or environmental-related studies at an accredited U.S. university between January 1, 2017, and July 31, 2018, is eligible.
-Students from a broad range of environmental programs are encouraged to apply.
-Students from non-U.S. institutions are not eligible.
+Any U.S. citizen who will complete a master’s or other advanced degree at an accredited U.S. university between August 1, 2020, and July 31, 2022, is eligible to apply for the Coastal Management and Digital Coast Fellowships.
+Students from a broad range of programs are encouraged to apply.
+A variety of degrees are applicable to the fellowship because the projects are new and different each year.

 - Resume or curriculum vitae (not to exceed two pages using 12 point font).

-- Statement of the applicant's goals with emphasis on what the applicant expects from and can contribute to the fellowship experience (500 words or less).
+- Statement of the applicant’s goals with emphasis on what the applicant expects from and can contribute to the fellowship experience.
+This should also include how the fellowship can help reach goals that may be difficult to reach without the fellowship opportunity.
+Include any obstacles that have been overcome to reach this point in your academic career (500 words or less).

 - Two letters of recommendation, including one from the applicant’s principal professor.
 If no principal professor exists, the faculty member who is most familiar with the applicant’s academic work may be substituted.